 Nearly all of my cakes are best at room temperature!
-When the cake is cold it will have a firm and different texture due to all the yummy butter in the cake and buttercream.
+When this moist pumpkin cake is cold it will have a firm and different texture due to all the yummy butter in the cake and buttercream.
 I want to make sure you enjoy the soft and moist cake texture that is intended by eating the cake at room temperature.

 How long can cream cheese buttercream stay at room temperature?

-Most of my buttercreams contain some cream cheese for a creamy smooth texture.
-And according to many articles, it can be left out overnight, although I recommend refrigerating your finished cake until 2-4 hours before serving so it doesn’t get too soft on your cake.
+Most of my buttercreams contain some cream cheese for a creamy smooth texture, including the delicious cinnamon buttercream we're pairing with the moist pumpkin layer cake.
+According to many articles, cream cheese buttercream can be left out overnight, although I recommend refrigerating your finished cake until 2-4 hours before serving so it doesn’t get too soft on your cake.

 For decorated cakes, I’ll remove the cake from the fridge 2-4 hours before serving so the cake and buttercream can come back to room temp.
 I’ll leave my cake leftovers that have cream cheese buttercream out for up to 24 hours because I want it to have a soft texture when I’m ready to eat it.